grubertw/gimmeyourmoney/OrderService/OrderService.md

 + orderId: `ord-556` (string, required)
 + type: INITIAL (string, required) - Type of order.
 See POST docs for enums.
 + items (array[OrderItem], required) - Selected products in the order.
-+ userKey: hendrickj (string) - User responsible for the order (usually an employee of the lender).
++ userId: hendrickj (string) - User responsible for the order (usually an employee of the lender).

 ## OrderItem (object)
 + productSku: `report-951` (string, required)